Voice & Live Sessions

 Vertex AI vs Google AI

 The SDK supports both Google AI (API key) and Vertex AI (OAuth2 token) backends.
 The wire protocol is the same; only the endpoint URL and authentication differ.
+For the full credential-resolution rules and troubleshooting guide, see Authentication and Connecting.

 Google AI